 Don’t worry if this sounds confusing.
 These days, many hosting providers have a simple process to help you obtain an SSL certificate with only a few clicks.

-For example, WPX Hosting offers free SSL certificates to all customers, and it only takes a few minutes to add an SSL certificate to your website.
+For example, WPX Hosting offers free SSL authentication certificate to all customers, and it only takes a few minutes to add an SSL certificate to your website.

 How Much Does An SSL Certificate Cost?

-The cost of an SSL Certificate depends on the kind of certificate you’re planning to obtain.
+The cost of an SSL authentication certificate depends on the kind of certificate you’re planning to obtain.